Kunihiro-Iwasaki/Project2/README.md

 ## A section about what new skills, approaches, etc
 #### When creating maps and charts, there were instances where QGIS and Flourish alone could not produce a clean presentation, so I utilized Illustrator.Since retrieving detailed information on POPS violations required entering complaint numbers one by one on the BIS website, I automated the process and extracted the data via web scraping.
 I used AI for text analysis to improve operational efficiency.
 ## A section about things tried to do or wanted to do
-#### Interviews with New York City authorities and owners of buildings with violations.
+#### Investigation into the floor space allowances granted to each building.
+Interviews with New York City authorities and owners of buildings with violations.
 Enhancing visual presentation through the use of scroll-based storytelling.